 It’s best to get your thinking down on paper.
 One way is to think through your positions and the key value delivered in each role together with your key strengths that you mobilised.
 Think through what you stand for; your non-negotiable personal values and what gives you advantage in your role.

 Once you thoroughly understand how your career and life experiences have created your unique value proposition, it’s time to write down that narrative and get it perfect.
 Get a trusted colleague or mentor to be your sounding board.
+It’s your story, so go ahead and tell It properly.

 A well-crafted story that you can deliver convincingly helps people to see why and how you bring something unique to your present job—and the company as a whole.